soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![A sample function log is displayed.
 A notification of email has been sent is circled.](media/azure-function-output.png "Azure Function Output")

 3. Once a message has been placed on the _flownotificationqueue_, it will trigger the notification flow that we created and send an email to the field workers.
-These emails are sent in 5 minute intervals.
+These emails are sent in 5-minute intervals.

    ![A sample Microsoft Power Automate email message is displayed.](media/flow-email-receipt.png "Notification email received")